 When traveling to developing nations, it's essential to be careful about what you eat and drink.
 However, recent cyclospora infection outbreaks have been linked to foods imported to or grown in the United States and Canada.
-Even careful washing of these imported foods isn't enough to eliminate the parasite that causes the infection.
+Unfortunately, even careful washing of foods isn't enough to eliminate the parasite that causes the infection.

 To keep track of what foods have been linked to recent outbreaks of cyclospora infection, you may want to periodically check the food safety alert section of the Food and Drug Administration's website.

 Sep.
 17, 2014

 - Mandell GL, et al. Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 7th ed.
 Philadelphia, Pa.: Churchill Livingstone Elsevier; 2010. https://www.clinicalkey.com.
 Accessed July 14, 2014.

 - Cyclosporiasis FAQs.
 Centers for Disease Control and Prevention. http://www.cdc.gov/parasites/cyclosporiasis/gen_info/faqs.html.
 Accessed July 14, 2014.

 - Weller PF, et al. Cyclospora infection. http://www.uptodate.com/home.
 Accessed July 14, 2014.